-Vermont Electric Power Company (VELCO) is installing three shunt reactors to the Vermont 345kV transmission system, to control high-voltage during low demand situations and to improve the stability and efficiency of the energy transmission.
+In 2011, VELCO installed three shunt reactors to the Vermont 345 kV transmission system, to control high-voltage during low demand situations and to improve the stability and efficiency of the energy transmission.

-The proposed project will install the following components within the Vernon, Coolidge and New Haven substations:
+The following components were installed within the Vernon, Coolidge and New Haven substations:

 - Two variable shunt reactors

-- Replace existing fixed shunt reactor with a new variable shunt reactor
+- Replace existing fixed reactor with a new variable shunt reactor

-- One fixed shunt reactor, to be extracted from the New Haven substation
+- One fixed shunt reactor extracted from the New Haven substation

-- Coolidge substation: The project will require site work that expands the existing substation fence approximately 60 feet to the north and to the south.
-The installation of the additional equipment will not be any taller than the existing structures.
-VELCO will assess the screening methods provided by the Southern Loop Project and may add mitigation screening if there is a visual concern.
+- Coolidge Substation required a fence expansion approximately 60 feet to the north and to the south.
+The installation of the additional equipment will not be taller than the existing structures.

-- New Haven substation: There will not be a visual impact since VELCO will install the new substation equipment within the existing fence line, the new reactor is replacing the existing reactor, this equipment will be no taller than existing structures, and the Northwest Reliability project has provided the necessary screening.
+- New Haven subsation will not have a visual impact since VELCO will intall the equipment within the existing fence line, the new reactor is replacing the existing reactor, the equipment will be no taller than existing structures, and the Northwest Reliability project has provided the necessary screening.

-- Vernon substation: VELCO does not expect any visual impacts because it will install the new substation equipment within the existing fence line, this equipment will be no taller than existing structures, and the Southern Loop project will provide the necessary screening.
+- Vernon Substation will not have a visual impact because it will install the new substation equipment within the existing fence line, the equipment will be no taller than existing structures, and the Southern Loop Coolidge Connector project has provided the necessary screening.